Extended Hamiltonian thermodynamics and Carroll contractions of AdS black holes: Conventions and limiting procedure

+Throughout the paper we use \(c\) as a dimensionless contraction parameter that keeps track of the relative normalization between the Lorentzian clock \(\tau\) and the Carroll coordinate \(t\), as in Eq.~\eqref{eq:physical-tau-ct}.
 We write the formulas in gravitational units with \(k_B=\hbar=1\).
-The parameter \(c\) appearing in the metric is a bookkeeping parameter for the Carroll contraction of the time direction, while all physical-unit factors associated with \(\hbar\) are held fixed.
+The parameter \(c\) appearing in the metric is an auxiliary contraction parameter for the Carroll contraction of the time direction, while all physical-unit factors associated with \(\hbar\) are held fixed.
 With these conventions the Bekenstein-Hawking entropy is

 This convention distinguishes the present phase-space contraction from the tantum-gravity triple scaling of \cite{Ecker:2025tantum}, where \(c\), \(G_N\), and \(\hbar\) are scaled simultaneously while \(G_Nc^{-4}\) and \(\hbar c\) are kept fixed.
 We classify contractions of classical AdS black-hole thermodynamics at fixed \(\hbar=1\).